-1. In 2013, the survey was revised to gain more clarity on the Quality of Life factors cited by separating Soldiers that impact their decision to remain in Central Texas or go elsewhere after their service ends.
-For the first time, the majority of those completing the survey that identified they were staying in the area said it was due to their spouse being employed locally.
-The second largest group staying was due to the Central Texas quality of life.
-The next largest group staying are those who are completing their education, or found employment locally.
+- 1. In 2013, the survey was revised to gain more clarity on the Quality-of-Life factors cited by separating Soldiers that impact their decision to remain in Central Texas or go elsewhere after their service ends. - 2.
+A total of 196 of 477 Soldiers indicated they will remain in the MSA.
+This quarter, 39.8% remained due to the MSA Quality of Life, 18.4% remained because their spouse is employed locally, 15.3% remained because they found employment locally, 12.2% remained because they or a family member are completing education, and 14.3% remained for other reasons.
 With the addition of Texas A&M-Central Texas to the MSA, the Soldiers and their spouses now have the opportunity to complete their baccalaureate or master's degree while remaining in an area with a lower cost of living compared to other areas with universities.
 We will continue to monitor this response for future quarters.

-Reasons for Remaining Inside the MSA 1st QTR FY 2022
+Reasons for Remaining Inside the MSA

-2. The graph below addresses the reasons for those service members not staying in the MSA after separation.
+3. The graph below addresses the reasons for those service members not staying in the MSA after separation.
 The majority of those choosing to live outside of the MSA after separation wanted to return to their home of record, while the second largest group stated that they are seeking employment elsewhere.
 Returning home has been the primary reason for leaving the MSA since the inception of this survey.
 This quarter, the only change in the reasoning for leaving the MSA is to seek other employment rather than having necessarily obtained other employment.
 While returning to home of record is not something that can be improved for the area, available and desirable employment and the perception of the MSA quality of life are areas that can be improved.

-Reasons for Living Outside the MSA 4th Quarter FY 2021
+Reasons for Living Outside the MSA